scaffold-eth/se-2-challenges/README.md

 > The `deposit()` function receives ETH and also transfers $BAL tokens from the caller to the contract at the right ratio.
 The contract also tracks the amount of liquidity (how many liquidity provider tokens (LPTs) minted) the depositing address owns vs the totalLiquidity.

 What does this hint mean in practice?
 The goal is to allow a user to `deposit()` ETH into our `totalLiquidity`, and update their `liquidity`.
 This is very similar to the `init()` function, except we want it to work for anyone providing liquidity.
-Also since there already is liquidity we want the liquidity they provide to leave the invariant `k` unchanged.
+Also, since there already is liquidity we want the liquidity they provide to leave the invariant `k` unchanged.

 <details markdown='1'><summary>🦉 Guiding Questions</summary>

-Part 1: Getting Reservese 🏦
+Part 1: Getting Reserves 🏦
 1. How do we ensure the sender isn't sending 0 ETH?
 2. We need to calculate the ratio of ETH and $BAL after the liquidity provider sends ETH, what variables do we need?
 It's similar to the previous section.
 What was that operation we performed on `ethReserve` in Checkpoint 4 to make sure we were getting the balance *before* the `msg.value` went through?
 We need to do that again for the same reason.
-3. What other asset do we need to declare a reserve for and how do we get it's balance in this contract?
+3. What other asset do we need to declare a reserve for, and how do we get its balance in this contract?

 - [ ] Do you have reserves of both assets?